NHSDigital/patient-switching-adaptors-mapping-documentation/diagnostic reports/README.md

 #### Text Element Mapping

-Unlike a diagnostic report `CompoundStatement`, which can have multiple `NarrativeStatement` components, the Specimen `CompoundStatement` has a single `NarrativeStatement`.
-The Specimen fields without a direct mapping are concatenated and seperated by newlines, before being inserted into the `text` element of the `NarrativeStatement` as an EDIFACT comment (example in the XML above).
+Unlike a diagnostic report `CompoundStatement`, which can have multiple `NarrativeStatement` components, the Specimen `CompoundStatement` will only have a single `NarrativeStatement` if Specimen fields without a direct mapping are populated.
+The fields are concatenated and seperated by newlines, before being inserted into the `text` element of the `NarrativeStatement` as an EDIFACT comment(example in the XML above).
 The comment type of the EDIFACT comment is fixed to `LAB SPECIMEN COMMENT(E271)`.

 The fields / values mapped to the comment are as follows:

 - fixed value = `"EMPTY SPECIMEN"` if no Observations referenced in `DiagnosticReport.result` reference the `Specimen`.
 - `Specimen.receivedTime` prepended with `"Received Date:"`
-- `Specimen.collection.extention[index].valueCodeableConcept` prepended with `"Fasting Status:"`
+- `Specimen.collection.extension[index].valueCodeableConcept` prepended with `"Fasting Status:"`.
+Where `Specimen.collection.extension[index].url` equals `"https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-CareConnect-FastingStatus-1"`
-- `Specimen.collection.extention[index].valueDuration` prepended with  `"Fasting Duration:"`
+- `Specimen.collection.extension[index].valueDuration` prepended with  `"Fasting Duration:"`
 - `Specimen.collection.quantity` prepended with `"Quantity:"`
 - `Specimen.collection.bodySite` prepended with `"Collection Site:"`
-- `Practitioner.name` where the Practitioner is referenced by `Specimen.collection.collector`, prepended with `"Collected By:"`
+-  Concatenates `Practitioner.name.prefix`, `Practitioner.name.given`, `Practitioner.name.family` where the `Practitioner`
+is referenced by `Specimen.collection.collector`, prepended with `"Collected By:"`
-- `Specimen.note`
+- Each `Specimen.note[index]`

 ## Further documentation